-Using resonance as its governing principle, Not Two incorporates elements of maqam modal music of the Middle East with jazz and other contemporary musical practices to create a unique microtonal musical environment that moves beyond the notions of style and tradition into a realm of uninhibited musical communication.
+Using resonance as its governing principle, Rivers of Sound incorporates elements of microtonal maqam modal music of the Middle East with jazz and other contemporary musical practices to create a unique musical environment that moves beyond the notions of style and tradition into a realm of uninhibited musical communication.

 The highest ideal in maqam music is to reach a state of tarab, or “musical ecstasy,” which results from the melting away of borders between a notion of self and other, as performers and audience revel together in the music.
 As pitches and rhythms become fluid, so do cultural boundaries: elements that traditionally divide musicians and genre-specific modes are re-contextualized in a fresh transcultural soundscape.

 This ideal is central to the music on Not Two.

 “In Rivers of Sound, Mr. ElSaffar’s 17-piece ensemble, rhythm is a load–bearing vehicle, steadily carrying his compositions across land and sea….[the] music has a liquid quality: It’s full of momentum, but not in the way of a single moving thing.
 Instead, it seems to flow and spill across bounds.”

 “Rivers of Sound flows in a flux of ever-shifting colors, with bold brass fanfares giving way to classically Middle Eastern sounding strings and sinuous reed melodies evolving patiently over unhurried, swinging rhythms that are accented by the dieting tonality of frame drum and dumbek…with Not Two [ElSaffar] has moved beyond building bridges; his music has become the river. ★ ★ ★ ★ ” – Downbeat Magazine.

 Carlo DeRosa, acoustic bass